SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Ternary Comparison Operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *ternary comparison operator* is a special operator with three parts,
+The :newTerm:`ternary comparison operator` is a special operator with three parts,
 which takes the form ``question ? answer1 : answer2``.
 It provides a shorthand way to evaluate one of two expressions
 based on whether ``question`` is ``true`` or ``false``.